Pupil Premium 2022-23

 How is the funding used?

 The key purpose of the Pupil Premium funding is to enable all pupils to reach their full potential.
 Each school may decide how best to use the funding to enable all its pupils to reach age related expectations and are held accountable for how it has been used to support those eligible. pupils from low income families.
-By evaluating the attainment and progress of children of disadvantage in 2020/21 and through statutory and non-statutory data the following priorities have been identified for the academic year 2020/21.
+Children’s progress and attainment is tracked and monitored carefully to ensure they achieve their full potential.

-Our Pupil Premium Champion is Mrs Bagguley, aided by Mrs Sampler.
+Our Pupil Premium Champion is Mrs Bagguley.
 Mrs Bagguley is also our designated teacher for Looked After Children.
-Our Pupil Premium Champion Governor is Mrs Chris Collins.
+Our Pupil Premium governor is Mrs S. Messenger.